cdktf/cdktf-provider-okta/docs/authenticator.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/authenticator#id Authenticator#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.9.0/docs/resources/authenticator#id Authenticator#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `legacyIgnoreName`<sup>Optional</sup> <a name="legacyIgnoreName" id="@cdktf/provider-okta.authenticator.Authenticator.Initializer.parameter.legacyIgnoreName"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Name does not trigger change detection (legacy behavior).

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.9.0/docs/resources/authenticator#legacy_ignore_name Authenticator#legacy_ignore_name}

 ---